YongilChoi/project/app/public/wp-content/plugins/wp-sms/readme.txt

 The list of supported gateways and integrated plugins are available in FAQ.
 [Buy Pro Package](http://wp-sms-pro.com/buy/)

+= Pro Version Features =
+* Supporting more than 250 SMS gateways!
+[See All SMS Gateways](https://wp-sms-pro.com/gateways/)
+* Sending Notification SMS to administrators
+ * To inform new releases of WordPress
+ * When a new user is registered
+ * When new comments are posted
+ * When users are logged into the WordPress
+ * When users are registered to subscribe in forms
+* Integration with WooCommerce, Easy Digital Downloads.
+Integration with other plugins
+* Compatible with Bitly.com for shortening URLs in SMS

 = Translations =
 WP SMS has been translated in to many languages, for the current list and contributors, please visit the [translate page](https://translate.wordpress.org/projects/wp-plugins/wp-sms).